Winnebago County Walker Recall: A Probability Analysis of Differences between Optical Scan and Touch Screen Vote Counts

 The probability of the discrepancy is a function of the following:

-1)number of optical scanners and touch screens
+1) number of optical scanners and touch screens

-2)vote share percentages on each type of machine.
+2) vote share percentages on each

 If the optical scan ballots are hand-counted, we can calculate the number of touch screen votes and vote shares by subtraction.
 We can then determine if the difference in vote shares between the touch screens and optical scanner is significant.